-In 2019, we entered into a license agreement with Currax Pharmaceuticals LLC (the Currax License Agreement).
+On September 25, 2019, OptiNose AS, our wholly-owned subsidiary, entered into the Currax License Agreement.
 Under the terms of the Currax License Agreement, we granted Currax an exclusive license to certain OptiNose patents and a non-exclusive license to certain OptiNose know-how to use, sell, offer for sale, have sold and import Onzetra® Xsail® (sumatriptan nasal powder) in the U.S., Canada and Mexico.